-- (iii) When discrimination or harassment is alleged, if appropriate, the CEO or designee may attempt to resolve the matter informally. - (iv) If the nature of the allegations makes such informal investigation inappropriate or if informal efforts do not resolve the matter, the CEO or designee will ask the person making the complaint ("the complainant") to promptly file a written complaint.
+- (ii) The Chair or designee shall make every effort to keep the complainant informed about the process and, when appropriate, shall engage the complainant in making procedural decisions. - (iii) When discrimination or harassment is alleged, if appropriate, the Chair or designee may attempt to resolve the matter informally. - (iv) If the nature of the allegations makes such informal investigation inappropriate or if informal efforts do not resolve the matter, the Chair or designee will ask the person making the complaint ("the complainant") to promptly file a written complaint.
 That complaint should describe the alleged discrimination or harassment in as much detail as possible, including a description of what occurred and the dates, times and places of the incident(s).
-The complainant also should submit the names of individuals who he or she believes have

-- (v) The CEO or designee, will initiate an investigation to determine whether discrimination or harassment has occurred within one week of receiving the report.
-The CEO or designee must be trained in conducting appropriate investigations and must not have a conflict of interest related to the complaint, complainant or accused.
-If the CEO has a conflict, the Board Chair shall appoint the designee to conduct the investigation.
-The investigation will conclude 30 business days from the date of the investigation being initiated. - (vi) If the investigation warrants disclosure of the complainant's name or identifying characteristics to individuals other than the CEO or designee, the accused, or members of the Board, the complainant shall be notified of such needed disclosure. - (vii) During the course of the investigation, the CEO or designee will inform the accused of the complaint, and will give them the opportunity to respond to the allegations and to submit the names of individuals who the accused believes have information relevant to the investigation. - (viii) The investigation may include meeting with the complainant, the accused and other individuals who may have relevant information.
+The complainant also should submit the names of individuals who he or she believes have information relevant to the investigation. - (v) The Chair or designee, will initiate an investigation to determine whether discrimination or harassment has occurred within one week of receiving the report.
+The Chair or designee must be trained in conducting appropriate investigations and must not have a conflict of interest related to the complaint, complainant or accused.
+If the Chair has a conflict, the Board Chair shall appoint the designee to conduct the investigation.
+The investigation will conclude 30 business days from the date of the investigation being initiated. - (vi) If the investigation warrants disclosure of the complainant's name or identifying characteristics to individuals other than the Chair or designee, the accused, or members of the Board, the complainant shall be notified of such needed disclosure. - (vii) During the course of the investigation, the Chair or designee will inform the accused of the complaint, and will give them the opportunity to respond to the allegations and to submit the names of individuals who the accused believes have information relevant to the investigation. - (viii) The investigation may include meeting with the complainant, the accused and other individuals who may have relevant information.
 Relevant documents may also be reviewed.
-The investigation will be conducted promptly, thoroughly and impartially, and in as confidential a manner as is possible consistent with proper investigation of the complaint. - (ix) If necessary, stac labs will take steps to ensure that additional discrimination, harassment, or retaliation does not occur during the period of investigation, including separating the relevant parties.
-Stac labs will take steps to ensure that the investigation or the accused does not interfere with the complainant's ability to perform assigned work. - (x) If the investigation establishes that discrimination or harassment has occurred, stac labs will take prompt and appropriate action within one week of the conclusion of the investigation.
+The investigation will be conducted promptly, thoroughly and impartially, and in as confidential a manner as is possible consistent with proper investigation of the complaint.

+- (ix) If necessary, the Employer will take steps to ensure that additional discrimination, harassment, or retaliation does not occur during the period of investigation, including separating the relevant parties.
+The Employer will take steps to ensure that the investigation or the accused does not interfere with the complainant's ability to perform assigned work. - (x) If the investigation establishes that discrimination or harassment has occurred, the Employer will take prompt and appropriate action within one week of the conclusion of the investigation.
 This may include corrective action designed to end and to remedy the discrimination or harassment and to prevent it from recurring.
 Action may include imposition of discipline on the discriminator/harasser, ranging from reprimand to discharge.
 Discipline may be grieved under the provisions of Article VII, Grievance Procedure.

-If it is conduct by an employee or officer of an affiliate or by a vendor or consultant, then stac labs will take appropriate action, using its best good faith means available.
+If it is conduct by an employee or officer of an affiliate or by a vendor or consultant, then the Employer will take appropriate action, using its best good faith means available.
 Good faith means include, but are not limited to notifying the accused's superior, at the local, regional or national level, requesting that appropriate action is taken.

-Stac labs values the use of restorative practices as an approach to non-punitive conflict management.
-Stac labs may attempt to resolve matters wholly or partially through restorative practices so long as both the accused and complainant consent to the use of restorative practices and the restorative process proposed.
+The Employer values the use of restorative practices as an approach to non-punitive conflict management.
+The Employer may attempt to resolve matters wholly or partially through restorative practices so long as both the accused and complainant consent to the use of restorative practices and the restorative process proposed.